bessiambre/casync/README.md

 ```js
 let anAsyncFn=casync(function*(p,done,next){...});
 ```
 And then you can use `yield` inside the function in order to basically `await` asynchronous operations.
-When the yield is encountered.
-The execution stops.
+When the yield is encountered, the execution stops.
 When the provided `next` callback is called, the execution resumes (til the next yield or the end of the function).
 It's that simple.
 If you `return` a result, it will be passed to the `done` callback (the last callback before `next`, if there is one), effectively transforming `return res;` statements into `done(null,res);return;`.

 The `next` callback follows the normal convention of taking an error as the first parameter and taking returned results in the parameters that follow.
 ```js